-Dogs and cat travelling need to have an EU pet passport (usually done by your own local vet).
+Dogs and cats travelling to Norway need to have the appropriate documentation for travel.
 The following steps needs to be followed, but more details can be found here.

 Step 1: Your dog or cat needs to be identified with an ISO standard microchip